-The following table shows the estimated payout for each named executive officer had his employment terminated on December 31, 2023 as a result of retirement.
+The following table shows the estimated payout for each named executive officer had his employment terminated on December 31, 2024 as a result of retirement.
 For PRSUs and long-term incentive cash awards, if termination is on any date that is after the later of (i) the second anniversary of the first day of the applicable performance period and (ii) the officer's retirement eligibility date, the officer's PRSUs or long-term incentive cash awards will not be forfeited and will remain eligible to vest based on actual performance on a pro-rata basis, calculated based on the number of days of continuous employment from the beginning of the performance period through the date officer's employment is terminated.
 "Retirement" has the meaning as provided in the applicable policy maintained by the Company or, in the absence of a policy, as determined by the Board in its discretion in accordance with applicable law.
 The Company's current policy defines "retirement" as 55 years of age and 10 years of cumulative service.
-As of December 31, 2023, our CEO and Mr. Bragdon are the only named executive officers who are retirement eligible, but they do not have outstanding PRSUs or long-term incentive cash awards eligible for pro-ration.
+As of December 31, 2024, our CEO and Mr. Bragdon are the only named executive officers who are retirement eligible.